-The Northern lights or Aurora Borealis is a beautiful dazzling natural phenomenon.
+One of the best things to do in Sweden is to witness the the Northern lights or Aurora Borealis, a beautiful dazzling natural phenomenon.
 The magical display of lights in the sky entices many people from around the world.
-If you are in Sweden and want to watch the Northern Lights, then a visit to the Abisko National Park is a must.
+One of the best things about Sweden is that if you want to watch the Northern Lights, then you can pay a visit to Abisko National Park.
 The neighboring mountains have low pollution, which makes the skies clear.
 This, in turn, allows you to witness the blue, red and green light falling in the form of drapes in the sky.
 Scientifically, it is believed that this type of illuminating pattern is formed when the sun’s particles collide with other particles from the Earth’s atmosphere, thus creating kinetic energy which is converted into visible lights.

 Husky Sled Ride Northern Lights Tour from Kiruna

 Swedish music is a blend of both traditional and modern music.
 Nordic folk dance music originated in the Nordic countries and those who play this kind of sound are known as Spelman in Sweden.
 They play various kinds of folk instruments, and a few among those include the clarinet, fiddle, accordion and the nyckelharpa.
 Sweden has also become one of the top exporters of pop music in the world.